Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

-Why People Like Living in Dutton Park
+Why people like living in Dutton Park

-Who Dutton Park Suits
+Who Dutton Park suits

 📊InvestorsRental coverage trails the state average.